Possession Of Cocaine Defense Attorney

 No legal basis for stop and detention: In order to stop your vehicle on a traffic stop or to stop and detain an individual, a peace officer must have reasonable suspicion that a crime is being committed.
 If you are detained without reasonable suspicion, then you are being illegally detained, and any evidence obtained as a result of that illegal detention may be subject to suppression by a judge.

 No warrant to search premises: Absent some exigent circumstance that prevents a peace officer from obtaining a search warrant, a peace officer cannot simply force their way into your home and search the premises without a search warrant.
 A search warrant must be signed by a judge and supported by probable cause.

 No legal basis for a warrantless search of a vehicle: An otherwise legally conducted traffic stop by a peace officer does not automatically entitle the peace officer to search your vehicle without your consent.
 The officer must have probable cause to conduct a search or your voluntary consent to search.
 You do not have to consent to a search of your vehicle.

 No probable cause to arrest: In order to arrest you, a peace officer must have probable cause to believe you have committed a criminal offense or have a warrant for your arrest.
 An unconfirmed warrant for a traffic ticket may later give rise to a basis for suppression if the warrant turns out to have been inactive.

-If you or your loved one has been arrested for cocaine possession, then you need to hire an attorney that has the knowledge and experience to insure you are protected.
-The State of Texas has unlimited resources to prosecute you and seek conviction in your case.
+If you or your loved one has been arrested for cocaine possession, then you need to hire an attorney who has the knowledge and experience to ensure you are protected.
+The state of Texas has unlimited resources to prosecute you and seek a conviction in your case.
 You need a resourceful and experienced attorney on your side.
-Waren Price has more than 20 years of experience prosecuting and defending cocaine possession cases.
-They want to get you the best outcome they can possibly get in your case.
+Attorney Waren Price at The Price Firm, PLLC, has more than 20 years of experience prosecuting and defending cocaine possession cases, striving to protect your interests in your case.
 Let the experienced criminal defense attorney help you with your case.